ITCMD/defcon-level/README.md

 #### <u>Installation:</u>

-   Simply download all of the files on this page and place the folder somewhere you want it.
+   Simply download the latest release from the [releases page](https://github.com/ITCMD/defcon-level/releases), and extract the files.
+Take the folder and place it somewhere in which it will be convenient to leave running.
 Run the script by running the  `DefconWarningSystemLauncher.vbs` file.

 ​	If you want the script to run on startup, copy the `DefconWarningSystemLauncher.vbs`  file to the folder: `shell:startup`.
 Then run the  `DefconWarningSystemLauncher.vbs` file **in the original folder, not the startup folder** one more time, and it should prompt you to link the vbs file to your computer.